Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Edinburgh to Leeds is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh, you can arrive at Leeds in just 3h 50m, making it a quick and convenient option for travelling between these two places.
+The train journey from Edinburgh to Leeds combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Edinburgh, you can get to Leeds in just 2h 56m, making it an ideal and convenient choice for travelling between them.

 No, unfortunately, you need to transfer from Edinburgh to Leeds.
 Still, the TrainPal Train Journey Planner helps you find the best train.
 Just input your origin or destination places, then click "Search" to see the suitable route.